faraz2022skipq/AWS-Cloud-Journey/README.md

 I have created a GitHub repository that contains all the projects that I worked on and would like to share it with you all!

 The projects are in the form of Sprints.
-Each Sprint consists of some design and it is possible that other Sprints are dependent on the previous Sprint.
+Each Sprint consists of some design problem and it is possible that future Sprints are dependent on the previous Sprint.

 I hope you can take something out of it!